 Being close to family.

-BlackgirlZen: The Final Question: How has working abroad changed your life?
+BlackgirlZen: Final question, how has working abroad changed your life?

 Being cognizant of enormous opportunity that I had as a naturalized citizen to serve and represent the United States as a diplomat.
 The possibility to acquire citizenship as a foreign national was rare in both countries where I resided.
 Further, both countries limit a woman’s ability to transmit citizenship to her husband.
 I am hopeful that America will remain a nation that welcomes immigrants.

 Thank-you Natacha for the wonderful interview.
-I hope my followers find this interview ery helpful in their decision to reside abroad.
+I hope my followers find it very helpful.